Creep on in on in. Jordan Peele follows up Get Out with a stellar sophomore performance. Lupita Nyong’o shines, but Winston Duke steals the show.

 A family’s serenity turns to chaos when a group of doppelgängers begins to terrorize them.

 What is your deepest fear?
-For some it’s heights, or spiders.
+For some, it’s heights or spiders.
 Some people have fears that we can even begin to imagine, like the fear of peaches.
 But what about fearing oneself?
 Deep down we truly are our own worst enemy right?
 Have you ever seen someone out in public that you swore was someone you know, or stumbled upon a photo of someone who looks just like you?
-It can be creepy, the old adage that if you ever time travel, you are forbidden to ever see yourself, because the human psyche couldn’t handle something like that.
-Well now imagine not only seeing a mirror reflection of yourself, but that very person is here to kill you.
-The concept of duality is very interesting when used correctly in film.
-What if we all had our down double out there somewhere, but we just didn’t know it?
+It can be creepy, the old adage that if you ever time travel, you are forbidden to ever see yourself because the human psyche couldn’t handle something like that.
+Well now imagine not only seeing a mirror reflection of yourself, but that every person is here to kill you.
+The concept of duality is very interesting when used correctly in the film.
+What if we all had our own double out there somewhere, but we just didn’t know it?
 Duality is a very large theme within Jordan Peele’s new movie Us, his incredible follow up to the cultural phenomenon that was Get Out.

 Nate’s Movie Tour Reviews – Us = 94/100

 1 thought on “‘Us’ Review”

 Just finished watching this and I agree with your thoughts on the ending.
 By the first 10 minutes, y’know how it’s going to end so when it gets there, it’s slightly underwhelming BUT everything in between was so good that I can’t hold it against it.